Invoker Commands (Explainer)

 Command seems limited, what if I wanted to add arguments?

-s can be used in a freeform way, for your own elements.
-If you feel it necessary you can invent your own DSLs for passing extra data using this hint.
-For example:
+you feel it necessary you can invent your own DSLs for passing extra data using

-<button commandfor="my-counter" command="--add-1">Add 1</button>
+<button type="button" commandfor="my-counter" command="--add-1">Add 1</button>

-<button commandfor="my-counter" command="--add-2">Add 2</button>
+<button type="button" commandfor="my-counter" command="--add-2">Add 2</button>

-<button commandfor="my-counter" command="--add-10">Add 10</button>
+<button type="button" commandfor="my-counter" command="--add-10">Add 10</button>

 <input readonly id="my-counter" value="0" />